SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-javascript.html.md

 What does the code do?

 -   Configure MQTT connection
--   Register ``onMessageArrived`` callback function which will print incoming messages
+-   Register ``onMessageArrived`` callback function which will print all incoming messages
 -   Register ``onMessageDelivered`` callback function which will be called after publish message has been delivered
--   After page is fully loaded call ``init`` which connect with the Cumulocity via MQTT protocol
+-   After page is fully loaded call ``init`` function which connects with the Cumulocity via MQTT protocol
 -   After connection is established call ``createDevice`` function
 -   Create a new device with ``JS MQTT`` name and ``c8y_MQTTDevice`` type
 -   Update device hardware information by putting ``S123456789`` serial, ``MQTT test model`` model and ``Rev0.1`` revision